M3ragon/material/docs/web/dayzserver/territories.md

 Link: [Flag Pole](https://dayz.fandom.com/wiki/Flag_Pole) \
 Short:

+=== "Our Server"

+    - place a "Flag Pole Kit"
+    - finish

+=== "Vanilla"

     - place a "Flag Pole Kit"
     - Add 1 Log to it and place it with a Sledgehammer
     - Add 5 Stones and build it with a Shovel
     - Add 3 more Logs, 10 nails, Metal Wire and Rope, build it with a smal hammer or hatchet
     - Add your Flag
     - have you Base!

 ## Add a Member